Esterházy: Prince Nikolaus IV [Miklós Pál] (1869–1920)

-Prince Paul [Pál Maria Alois Antal Miklós Victor] (1901–1989)
+Prince Paul V [Pál Maria Alois Antal Miklós Victor] (1901–1989)

 The lifetime of this prince witnessed momentous, often catastrophic changes for the Esterházy family.
 At the end of the First World War, the Austro-Hungarian Empire was split up, and the family's land holdings thus came to be located in several different countries.

 In 1938, the legal instrument of fideicommiss, which had allowed families to hold property in foundations owned by the whole family, but governed by the head of the family alone, was abolished in Austria (aristocratic families had used this instrument to finance the representative household of the head of the family as well as to maintain palaces and castles, and to pay allowances to family members without personal wealth.)
 After the dissolution of the Esterházy trust, prince Paul became the sole owner of the wealth accumulated therein so far.

 The Second World War proved disastrous: the family was scattered during the war years, and at the end of the war the new Hungarian government carried out a comprehensive land reform, "confiscating the land of gentry with estates of more than 50 hectares".
 Only the land in Austria remained in prince Paul's possession.
 Further, in the years after 1945 Hungary came under the rule of the Hungarian People's Republic, an authoritarian Communist regime sponsored by the Soviet Union.
 Prince Paul endured a show trial and was sentenced to solitary confinement for 15 years.
 Freed in the Hungarian Revolution of 1956, he moved to Zurich with his wife, Melinda Ottrubay, whom he had married in Budapest in 1945, and lived in Zurich, from there managing his Austrian domains, until his death.

 Paul's wealth was inherited by his wife Melinda.
 Since she had no children, she created several foundations to preserve the cultural and historic heritage of the family, with the historic family seat Schloss Esterházy in Eisenstadt as the centre of all activities.
 Her nephew Stefan Ottrubay acts as general manager.

-Prince Anton Rudolf Marie Georg Christoph Hubertus Johannes Karl Aglaë (born 1936)
+Prince Anton Rudolf Marie Georg Christoph Hubertus Johannes Karl Aglaë (1936–2025)

-Prince Paul-Anton Nikolaus Maximilian, the heir to the line, born in Munich in 1986.
+Prince Paul-Anton Nikolaus Maximilian, born in Munich in 1936.
 The title of Prince has no legal standing in Hungary today, as noble titles were abolished in 1947 (for details see Hungarian nobility).
 In Austria, aristocratic titles were abolished in 1919.